yzyii/rWarnings/README.md

 priority.lua contains spells or abilities that are highlighted a different colour to stand out from other generic actions and can be edited / added to.

 /rwarnings prio can be used if you wish to display ONLY spell and abilities in priority.lua.

+Note that server customizations may render this addon to not work for custom mobs or abilities.
+A SimpleLog fork that adds this functionality that may work is located at: https://github.com/yzyii/SimpleLog